A message from the Program Director

 The academic didactic program is a critical element of the Health Quest Emergency Medicine Residency Program.
 Residents are allotted protected time to attend all required didactic and educational sessions.

-Mandatory conferences are held every Wednesday morning in the Emergency Medicine Residency Program.
+Mandatory Conferences are held on every Wednesday morning.
 All lectures are designed to provide residents with a broad range of knowledge on the ACGME competencies and prepare them to provide exceptional patient care.

 The following lectures will occur:

-Interdisciplinary Conferences – Monthly, in conjunction with the Critical Care and IM Departments
+Interdisciplinary Conferences – Monthly, in conjunction with the Critical Care and Internal Medicine departments

-Journal Club – Monthly and presented by a PGY1 or PGY2 resident
+Journal Club – Monthly, presented by a PGY-1 or PGY-2 resident

-Grand Rounds – Quarterly and presented by core faculty
+Grand Rounds – Quarterly, presented by a core faculty member

-Quality and Process Improvement (Q&PI) – Monthly and presented by a PGY2 or PGY3 resident
+Quality and Process Improvement (Q&PI) – Monthly, presented by a PGY-2 or PGY-3 resident

-Save of the Month – Monthly and presented by a PGY3 resident
+Save of the Month – Monthly, presented by a PGY-3 resident

-Board Preparation – Monthly and presented by core faculty
+Board Preparation – Monthly, presented by core faculty

-All residents in the Health Quest Emergency Medicine Residency Program are required to participate in scholarly activity, research and quality improvement (QI).
-Additional research and QI participation by residents above the minimum requirements are highly encouraged.
-Residents are paired with a faculty mentor for all scholarly activities and quality improvement projects.
-This mentor is tasked with assisting residents in background research, feasibility, IRB approval, study design, implementation and analysis.
+All residents in the Health Quest Emergency Medicine Residency Program are required to participate in scholarly activity/research and quality improvement (QI).
+Additional research and QI participation by residents, above the minimum requirements, is highly encouraged.
+Residents are paired with a faculty mentor for all scholarly activity and quality improvement projects.
+This mentor assists residents in background research, feasibility, institutional review board (IRB) approval, study design, implementation and analysis.

-- Poster/oral presentation at local, regional or national conference
+- Poster or abstract presentation at local, regional or national conference

-Residents will present all research either within the department, locally, regionally or nationally.
-Each year, the Health Quest Graduate Medical Education Department will sponsor a Resident Research Day wherein residents can present posters and oral presentations on ongoing or completed research topics.
+Each year, the Health Quest Graduate Medical Education Department sponsors a Resident Research Day where residents present posters and oral presentations of ongoing or completed research topics.